How to parse bounce mails, to get structured data, and to make parsed data as JSON. This is the most simple and easy way to parse using Sisimai.

 my $f = './set-of-emails/maildir/bsd/rfc3464-28.eml';

-my $v = Sisimai->make($f, 'delivered' => 1);
+my $v = Sisimai->rise($f, 'delivered' => 1);

 for my $e ( @$v ) {

-print $e->action; # deliverable
+print $e->action; # "delivered"

-print $e->deliverystatus; # 2.1.5
+print $e->deliverystatus; # "2.1.5"

-print $e->reason; # delivered
+print $e->reason; # "delivered"

-print $e->diagnosticcode; # 250 2.1.5 Ok
+print $e->diagnosticcode; # "250 2.1.5 Ok"

-print $e->softbounce; # -1
+print $e->hardbounce; # 0

 }